Quantum coding with low-depth random circuits: Introduction

 Our results also establish several connections between quantum error correction thresholds, random matrix theory (RMT), and statistical physics.
 Using an RMT ansatz, we develop a complete critical theory for optimal decoding of erasure errors for random stabilizer codes.
 We numerically benchmark this ansatz to a high degree of precision in the critical region of the erasure threshold.
 These scaling results guide our numerical analysis of optimal decoding for finite-depth encoders in finite-size systems.
 Focusing on the critical scaling theory of random codes at low depths, we find that random Clifford circuits can achieve the capacity of the erasure channel only at parametrically larger depth $O( \sqrt{N})$ in 1D.
 In $D>1$ dimensions, however, random Clifford circuits retain the depth $\le O( \log N)$ scaling at capacity.
-The marginal dimension being 2D is consistent with Imry-Ma type arguments regarding the relevance of randomness in the error patterns \cite{Imry75}.
+The marginal dimension being 2D is consistent with Imry-Ma type arguments regarding the relevance of randomness in the error patterns at the optimal threshold \cite{Imry75}.

-We also analyze the case of Haar random circuit encoders at high depth, where optimal decoding is likely exponentially hard.
+We also analyze the case of Haar random circuit encoders at high-depth $\ge O(N)$, where optimal decoding is likely exponentially hard.
 We find similar results as for the high-depth Clifford encoders, but with small quantitative differences that indicate Haar random codes are slightly more optimal than random stabilizer codes.
-Through an approximate mapping to an Ising model, we argue that the erasure threshold with local random circuits can be generally understood as a type of first-order domain wall pinning phase transition.
+Through an approximate mapping to an Ising model, we argue that the erasure threshold with local random circuits can be generally understood as a type of first-order domain-wall pinning phase transition.